 A census gathers information from every entity in a population.
 As a result, data is accurately representative of the whole population and detailed data can be made available right down to the smallest areas.

 In a survey, however, only part of the total population is selected.
 A survey population can vary based on various parameters — like age or location.
-The appropriate survey sample size can be used to narrow the survey audience, making the final data collection much more focused with relation to the insights gathered.
+The appropriate survey sample size can be used to narrow the survey audience, making the final data collection much more focused with respect to the insights gathered.

 The Census Benefit

 The advantages of a census include accuracy and detail.
 However, they are also expensive and time consuming.
 Collecting data from a larger population involves lengthy analysis and a significantly longer publication time-frame.
 You’re probably familiar with the world census that occurs every 10 years, which is conducted over a long timeframe.
-With the world census, we get specific information, primarily world population.
+With the world census, we get specific information, primarily about world population.
 The US Census information is used to help set budgets, establish seats for the U.S House of Representatives, and many more important decisions.

-Even in a perfect world, where it’s possible to collect relevant feedback from every member of a group, the questions asked can cause challenges, too.
+Even in a perfect world, where it’s possible to collect relevant feedback from every member of a group, the questions asked can cause challenges too.
 In 2019, the Supreme Court was asked to rule on whether a question about citizenship should be included in the 2020 Census.
 The court’s decision to block the question was seen by many as the fair and just way to conduct a census, as well as the most appropriate way to protect privacy and security.

-The 2020 Census was the first the US conducted primarily online — a decision made before the discovery of COVID-19 — and it is clear that concerns about privacy and security will continue, along with concerns about the digital divide and accuracy of representation.
+The 2020 Census was the first the US conducted primarily online — a decision made before the discovery of COVID-19 — and it is clear that concerns about privacy and security still continue, along with concerns about the digital divide and accuracy of representation.
 In some cases, census takers in 2020 still collected door-to-door feedback, and offline participation may still be the best choice in some places around the country and around the world to truly hear from as many people as possible.

 The Survey Advantage